Zoo Tycoon (2001 video game): Complete Collection

 Microsoft bundled the expansion packs with Zoo Tycoon to create Zoo Tycoon Complete Collection, having the functionality of both expansion packs and bonus content.
 The Complete Collection also included a new Endangered Species theme pack.

 Reception

 Zoo Tycoon was received with mixed to positive reviews, gaining an average 68 out of 100 at Metacritic.
 GameZone gave the game a score of 8 out of 10.
-Eric Bratcher reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "A pleasant diversion, but it's about as deep as a puddle, and frustratingly finicky."
+Eric Bratcher reviewed the PC version for Next Generation, rating it three stars out of five, and stated that "A pleasant diversion, but it's about as deep as a puddle, and frustratingly finicky."
 Zoo Tycoon and its compiled Complete Collection garnered several awards and accolades, gaining the Bologna New Media Prize in 2002.
 Zoo Tycoon: Complete Collection received the Parents' Choice Foundation Gold Award - 2003, the AIAS Computer Family Game of the Year Interactive Achievement Award - 2004, the Scholastic Parent & Child Teacher's Pick – 2004, and the Children's Software Revue All Star Award – 2004.